Romney birth certificate remark rekindles Obama controversy

 "They know that this is the place that we were born and raised," he said to the laughter of the crowd, speaking alongside his wife, Ann.

-Romney's remarks, which he said later were meant as humor, drew a strong rebuke from Obama's team in the tight presidential contest that has become more ill-tempered in recent weeks.
+Romney's remarks drew a strong rebuke from Obama's team in the tight presidential contest that has become more ill-tempered in recent weeks.
 They also further obscured Romney's attempts to keep his message focused on jobs.

 The joke was a reference to the widely discredited belief that Obama, whose father was from Kenya, was not born in the United States and thus is not eligible to be president.